Reporting Child Abuse

 Contact the police before making any report to the Helpline if a situation requires emergency assistance.
 Reporting to police is also required where a person knows, believes or reasonably ought to know that a child abuse offence has been committed and has information that would assist police.
 NSW Crimes Act 1900 (s 316A).

-The Sydney Diocese also requires a report be made to the Professional Standards Unit (PSU) where the alleged perpetrator is a church worker.
+The Sydney Diocese also requires a report be made to the Office of the Director of Safe Ministry (ODSM) where the alleged perpetrator is a church worker.

 Mandatory Reporter information accessed from: